nickmonad/bips.dev/web/content/31/index.md

 ## Backward compatibility

-Clients must opt-in to the new feature by advertising a protocol version &gt; 60000.
+Clients must opt-in to the new feature by advertising a protocol version
+\> 60000.
 Clients with older protocol versions are not expected to provide a nonce in the ping message and will not be sent a pong.

 ## Implementation